enhance42/clang/docs/2024/psets/2/cpattern00/README.md

 When prompted to remove the file or not, type `yes` or `y`.

-In case shortcuts are not working, run the commands:

-    cd
-    source .scuts

 Now run the following 3 commands in `Terminal`.

     cd